vonacht/cd2-docs/docs/enemies.md

 # Enemies / EnemiesNoSync
 This module contains the enemy descriptors.
-The difficulty can only contain either the `Enemies` module or `EnemiesNoSync`:
+The name of the module can be either `Enemies` or `EnemiesNoSync`, but never both at the same time.
+The choice of which to use depends on if you want your difficulty to be pubbable, that is, to be played with players that do not have CD2 installed:

-* `Enemies` can replicate some enemy characteristics to players, such as materials and scale, but in exchange it forces the clients to use CD2 or they will suffer a disconnect upon mission start.
+* Some CD2 features require being replicated to the clients, such as the `Scale` enemy control or the customization of enemy looks (materials). `Enemies` can replicate these characteristics to players, but in exchange it will force the clients to use CD2 or they will suffer a disconnect upon mission start.
 * `EnemiesNoSync` doesn't do replication to clients.
 A difficulty with `EnemiesNoSync` is compatible with all clients, regardless of whether they use CD1, CD2 or nothing at all.
+When you use `EnemiesNoSync` you are implicitly stating that you didn't use any features that require replication.

+To see which features require the `Enemies` module, please check the following guide by @Spy: [On Pubbing With CD2](https://docs.google.com/document/d/1ShytNpPJF56XojjrTofA9DCkBXCzqBH2W-aFaLgbk30/edit?tab=t.0#heading=h.ithv7n4jcboa).

 ## Descriptor controls